Can You Become An Arizona Real Estate Agent With A Felony?

 Will Arizona Allow Me To Become A Real Estate Agent If I Have A Felony Conviction In My Past?

-A felony on one’s records is not necessarily grounds for denial of an Arizona real estate license.
-In fact, our experience has been that in many cases the Arizona Department of Real Estate (ADRE) will allow persons with certain felony convictions to become licensed.
-The main point to understand though, is that ADRE is the only entity that can make that determination.
-Our school or any other real estate school for that matter, can’t predict what ADRE will decide nor give you an answer as to whether or not your particular situation is grounds for denial.
-In our AZ salesperson course, we preach a common golden rule of real estate, “be the source of the source”.
-In this case, we are practicing what we preach and recommending that you contact ADRE (the source) to determine your eligibility before purchasing an Arizona real estate salesperson or broker course.
-Licensing
+Having a felony on your records doesn’t automatically mean you’ll be denied an Arizona real estate license.
+In fact, we’ve seen many instances where the Arizona Department of Real Estate (ADRE) grants licenses to individuals with specific felony convictions.
+However, it’s important to note that ADRE is the sole authority to make that determination.
+Our real estate school, or any other school for that matter, cannot predict ADRE’s decision or provide an answer regarding your eligibility.
+In our AZ salesperson course, we strongly emphasize the golden rule of real estate: “be the source of the source.”
+In light of this, we highly recommend reaching out to ADRE (the source) to assess your eligibility prior to enrolling in an Arizona real estate salesperson or broker course.
+Licensing is contingent on ADRE’s decision.

 How Do I Contact the Arizona Department of Real Estate (ADRE)?